-As noted, the inter-generational dimension is intrinsic to the CIW in the recognition that present wellbeing is enhanced if Canadians have confidence in their children's future and it is diminished if they feel anxious that their children's health, living standards, environment, culture, and communities are imperilled.
+As noted, the inter-generational dimension is intrinsic to GNH values in the recognition that present wellbeing is enhanced if Bhutanese have confidence in their children's future.
+This dimension would be diminished if the Bhutanese populace feels anxious that their children's health, living standards, environment, culture, and communities are imperilled.
 From that perspective, an educated populace is one that has the requisite knowledge to strengthen these various conditions of wellbeing in the long term, and thereby enhance both its own opportunities for wellbeing and those of its children.
 Creating and nurturing healthy and sustainable societies-based on healthy social, economic, cultural, and physical environments-requires knowledge and the wisdom to use this knowledge to act for the benefit of the common good.

-Since these broader social outcomes are being developed and explored in the six other domains, this literature review and the recommended educated populace indicators have not emphasized this section of the framework (the second outermost circle in Figure 1).
+Since this literature review is mainly concerned with curriculum development, it has not emphasized social outcomes (the second outermost circle in Figure 1), which are expected to result from the curriculum.
 However, to complete the framework we are using, and for illustrative purposes (rather than as a comprehensive analysis), we have included brief summaries of some of the key links between education and ecological integrity, healthy populations, living standards (here focused on work), and community vitality (here focused on crime).
 In addition, we have also included a brief section on the educational attainment of the working age population, since this is the variable used most often in studies that identify correlations between education and other social and economic factors.

-1.3 Main frameworks that have influenced the educated populace domain
+1.3 Main frameworks that have influenced the GNH educated populace framework